Absence Seizure -

 A seizure where the seizure activity starts in one (focal) area of the brain and may or may not spread to other regions of the brain.

-this reflects a propagation pattern of a seizure from a focal seizure to a tonic clonic seizure (formerly called secondarily generalised tonic-clonic seizure)
+When a focal seizure spreads in the brain to become a tonic clonic seizure (formerly called secondarily generalised tonic-clonic seizure)

 A local area of abnormality (in the brain), usually where seizures begin (seizure focus).